gdsc-ssu/baby24-server/README.md

 ⸻

-### 🔄 Continuous Feature Expansion
+🔄 Continuous Feature Expansion

 Upcoming features will include:
-	•	Cry detection
+	•	👶 Cry detection
-	•	Fall detection
+	•	🤕 Fall detection
-	•	Broader smart device support using Google Home API integration These improvements aim to further enhance safety and accessibility for all types of caregivers
+	•	🌐 Broader smart device support using Google Home API integration

+These improvements aim to further enhance safety and accessibility for all types of caregivers.

  ## 💻 Technology